RhetTbull/osxphotos/README.md

 for updating the library.
 You can always run export without the --update option to re-export the entire library thus rebuilding the '.osxphotos_export.db' database.

+** Extended Attributes **

+Some options (currently '--finder-tag-template' and '--finder-tag-keywords') write additional metadata to extended attributes in the file.
+These options will only work if the destination filesystem supports extended attributes (most do).
+For example, --finder-tag-keyword writes all keywords (including any specified by '--keyword-template' or other options) to Finder tags that are searchable in Spotlight using the syntax: 'tag:tagname'.
+For example, if you have images with keyword "Travel" then using '--finder-tag-keywords' you could quickly find those images in the Finder by typing 'tag:Travel' in the Spotlight search bar.
+Finder tags are written to the 'com.apple.metadata:_kMDItemUserTags' extended attribute.
+Unlike EXIF metadata, extended attributes do not modify the actual file.
+Most cloud storage services do not synch extended attributes.
+Dropbox does sync them and any changes to a file's extended attributes will cause Dropbox to re-sync the files.

 ** Templating System **